Semhylmz/Blog-App-with-Flutter/README.md

 Some features in the first version:

 - Light/Dark theme.
+- Notification sending with FCM and weekly scheduled notifications.
 - All or the copied part of the post on the desired platform sharing.
 - The font can be enlarged or reduced with two fingers.
 - The previous/next content can be accessed with the button before/after leaving the relevant category.